 If both p-side and n-side of the diode are lightly doped, depletion region at the junction widens.
-Application of a very large electric field at the junction increases the kinetic energy of the charge carriers which collides with the adjacent atoms and generates charge carriers by breaking the bond, they in-turn collides with other atoms by creating new charge carriers, this process is cumulative which results in the generation of large current resulting in Avalanche Breakdown.
+Application of a very large electric field at the junction may rupture covalent bonding between electrons.
+Such rupture leads to the generation of a large number of charge carriers resulting in Avalanche Breakdown.